Last Updated: February 01, 2023

 - Most importantly, practice!
 Practice is a must to crack a PSAT test with decent marks.

-Strategize smartly on how to finish the test on time, so that one will also have some time to go through the answers and check for mistakes.
-Remember - 218 is the average cut-off mark for entering the NMSC competition and give one’s best to achieve over and beyond 218 (cut-off varies for each state.
-These tips and strategies despite sounding common-sensical will aid one immensely in cracking the PSAT.
+Strategize smartly on how to finish the test on time so you will have time to review the answers and check for mistakes.
+Rememberâ€"218 is the average cut-off mark for entering the NMSC competition, and one should give one’s best to achieve over and beyond 218 (the cut-off varies for each state).
+These tips and strategies, despite sounding common-sensical, will aid you immensely in cracking the PSAT.